John-Valinsky/Windows/Java/Practical Codes/Thread Display/README.md

 * Consumer thread calls get() to take items from the shop.

 * If the Shop is empty → consumer waits.

+* If the Shop is full → producer waits.